-The Library seating capacity is almost 700 and includes open study areas, open and locked study carrels, typing and listening rooms, small group study rooms, and a classroom.
-It is staffed by a capable corps of professional library faculty and support staff.
-The Library is open about 75 hours each week.
+The Library seats almost 700 and includes closed study carrels, a carrel with a machine to assist those with visual difficulties, typing rooms, and a classroom.
+It is staffed by a capable, friendly staff of professional librarians and paraprofessionals who are ready to help you.
+The Library is open about 78 hours each week during quarters.